While summer is too hot, winter too cold, and spring simply too busy, autumn is the Goldilocks pick of seasons for visiting Japan — just right.

 Best places to see autumn leaves

 Look out for local festivals like Mt.
-Takao’s month-long event, evening illuminations like Rikugien’s, and special displays at parks and gardens across the city.
-We’ve picked out some of the best spots in Tokyo as well as some fantastic day trips to give you all those fall feels.
+Takao’s month-long event, as well as evening illuminations like Rikugien’s, and special displays at parks and gardens across the city.
+We’ve picked out some of the best spots in Tokyo as well as some fantastic autumn day trips to give you all those fall feels.

 Autumn trips from Tokyo

-If you’re looking to travel a little farther afield, check out these suggestions for a weekend away in the autumn capital Nikko, autumn leaves across the country, with special picks for old-school capital Kyoto and the foodie-haven that is Osaka.
+If you’re looking to travel a little farther afield, check out these suggestions for a weekend away in the autumn capital Nikko, and autumn leaves across the rest of Japan, with special picks for old-school capital Kyoto and the foodie-haven that is Osaka.

 Seasonal foods to feast on

-Here are the best foods to try from mushrooms to grilled fish to sweet persimmon.
+Here are the best autumn foods to try — from matsutake mushrooms to grilled fish and sweet persimmon.

 Autumn festivals and events you can’t miss

-With a backdrop of reds and golds, the festivals of autumn are especially beautiful and there are plenty to see.
+With a backdrop of reds and golds, the festivals of autumn in Japan are especially beautiful and there are plenty to see.

 - Mt.
-Takao has an month-long autumn leaf celebration with food stalls, dance performances and a local orchestra.
+Takao has a month-long autumn leaf celebration with food stalls, dance performances and a local orchestra.
 (November to December)

 - Kichijoji’s Autumn Festival is a vibrant celebration with portable-shrine parades and street foods galore.
 (September)